flame-engine/flame/doc/flame/components.md

 ## Component

-All components inherit from the abstract class `Component` and all components can have other `Component`s as children.
+All components inherit from the `Component` class and all components can have other `Component`s as children.
 This is the base of what we call the Flame Component System, or FCS for short.

 Children can be added either with the `add(Component c)` method or directly in the constructor.